sudomesh/mdnssd-min/README.md

 If you find any issues, please report them using the github issue tracker or to the author directly.

-# License #
+# License and Copyright #

 This software is licensed under GPLv3.
+See `LICENSE` file for detail.

+* Copyright 2013 Marc Juul Christoffersen
+* Copyright 2021 [zifengqi123](https://github.com/zifengqi123) (memory leak fixes)